Elon Musk

 $4.2B

-Elon's Tesla stake is worth 57x Richard's entire net worth—the difference between inventing an industry and betting on tourism.
+Elon's Tesla stake alone is worth 57x Branson's entire net worth—the difference between betting on electric cars when you're already a billionaire versus betting on space tourism when you're still building credibility.

 Elon Musk's Revenue